awsdocs/aws-lambda-developer-guide/doc_source/with-ddb.md

 + **On\-failure destination** – An SQS queue or SNS topic for records that can't be processed\.
 When Lambda discards a batch of records that's too old or has exhausted all retries, Lambda sends details about the batch to the queue or topic\.
 + **Retry attempts** – The maximum number of times that Lambda retries when the function returns an error\.
 This doesn't apply to service errors or throttles where the batch didn't reach the function\.
 + **Maximum age of record** – The maximum age of a record that Lambda sends to your function\.
 + **Split batch on error** – When the function returns an error, split the batch into two before retrying\.
+Your original batch size setting remains unchanged\.
 + **Concurrent batches per shard** – Concurrently process multiple batches from the same shard\.
 + **Enabled** – Set to true to enable the event source mapping\.
 Set to false to stop processing records\.
 Lambda keeps track of the last record processed and resumes processing from that point when the mapping is reenabled\.